cinghie/yii2-user-extended/README.md

 # Yii2 User Extended
 Yii2 User Extended to extend Yii2 User by Dektrium: https://github.com/dektrium/yii2-user

-This is not an standalone module to manage users but a module to extend Yii2 User.
+This is not an standalone module to manage users but a module to extend Yii2 User extension.

 Installation
 -----------------